Student Forms & Deadlines

 - Summer Advising Session Prep Form

-- Academic Integrity online class (available July 15)
+- Academic Integrity Online Class (available May 1)

 You will find that Dickinson is a dynamic and engaging place for learning.
 It is our priority to assist you in taking full advantage of the extraordinary opportunities that await you.
 Your intellectual and personal development, and that of your peers, is the cornerstone of a partnership with faculty and staff that will last during your years here and beyond.
 It is an exciting journey on which we embark together.